icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-kit](https://github.com/js-smart/ng-kit) - Reusable Angular components built with Angular Material and Bootstrap 5.x, Utility classes/functions for Date, Form and String operations.
 * [nxt-components](https://github.com/Liquid-JS/nxt-components) - A collection of various Angular components.
 * [ngx-signal-plus](https://github.com/milad-hub/ngx-signal-plus) - A comprehensive utility library for Angular Signals that provides enhanced functionality, operators, and utilities.
+* [ngx-nuts-and-bolts](https://github.com/infinum/ngx-nuts-and-bolts) - A collection of commonly used pieces of Angular-related code that are used by [Infinum](https://infinum.com/).
+* [ngx-common](https://github.com/paddls/ngx-common) - A collection of useful features to enhance your Angular apps.

 #### Modals